charlie-lyc/python_daily_project/project002/tip.md

 ## Example Input
 ```
 Welcome to the tip calculator!
-What was the total bill($)?
+What was the total bill? $124.56
-124.56
-How much tip would you like to give(%)?
+How much tip would you like to give?
+10, 12, or 15?
 12
 How many people to split the bill?
 7
 ```

 <br />

 ## Example Output
 ```
-Each person should pay $19.93.
+Each person should pay: $19.93
 ```

 <br />